 The legs are hollow, so I simply popped the end caps off the bottoms of each leg and inserted shims into the hollow legs.
 The shims are secured with a screw so they won't shift and cause wobbles.

 Shims can be added to the legs before or after the top has been screwed on, but the legs are easier to work with before the top has been attached.
 If you find it wobbles a bit once you attach the legs you can always shave off a little bit of length on any shim that is too long.

 If you can't or don't want to use shims to raise the height, you can also use PVC pipes (more on that below) to extend the leg height.

-Measure carefully and mark the location where you will screw the legs into the table top.
+When you attach the legs to your tabletop, measure carefully and mark the location where you will screw the legs into the table top.
 Ensure there is room for the legs to fold completely, and ensure the screws you use aren't too long so they don't come through to the top side of the table.